Usman0509/smart-finance-assistant/README.md

 ## AI Collaboration

 AI was used as a development assistant throughout the project.
 It helped with understanding the assignment, creating Python functions, designing the chatbot prompt, creating the RAG-style transaction context, building the Gradio interface, and writing tests.
+And helped with just an overview of the code helped fix any errors if it appeared and gave a different perspective to use in the whole assignment.

 AI use is documented in `diary.md` and the `ai-conversations` folder.